Mature Masculine

 Active Shadow: The Manipulator

 This looks like wielding truth as a weapon or serving our own image while claiming to serve something higher.
-The Manipulator fears being truly seen, so he hides behind cleverness.
+The Manipulator fears being seen, so he hides behind cleverness.

 Passive Shadow: The Dummy